xchlowex/APAI3010/README.md

-# Academic Project: RealFill Adaptation
+# Academic Project for course APAI3010

 ## Overview
 This repository contains an academic adaptation of the [RealFill](https://github.com/thuanz123/realfill) project.